Are you searching for new competitive advantages? Is your company operating in a market undergoing change?

 Marianne Støren Berg Contributing author

 Marianne is now a Senior Usability Specialist in Telenor Norway, previously founder and partner in the Oslo-based design consultancy KODE Design.
 She holds a PhD in innovation processes and workshops.
-Prior to consulting and co-founding KODE Design in 2001, she also has experience from working with industry.
+Prior to consulting and co-founding KODE Design in 2001, she also has experience from working with the Norwegian industry.
 She has worked with organisations such as HÅG, Tandberg Telecom, Jordan and Tine.
 Her role in practical product design has been within the field of user research and user strategies as well as project management and workshop facilitation.

 Merih Kunur Contributing author